 Bhasin Consulting, Inc., and Sarah Franklin, EVP and GM Trailhead

 The first step in driving gender equality is to pause and have brave, authentic conversations on the issues women face.
 Only then can you start to mobilize and shift company cultures.

 Create town halls and safe spaces to educate allies, share personal experiences, and provide resources.
 At Salesforce, we host an annual gender equality event: the Trailblazing Women Summit.
 We bring in speakers to elevate conversations around gender equality in tech, business, media, and all industries.
 Topics include advocating for yourself in the workplace, leading with authenticity, as well as mentorship and sponsorship.

 “If you’re serious about advocating for gender equality, let’s start with having the necessary and difficult conversations.
-Are you asking your women leaders about their experience, dedicating resources and making space to bring them along?” asks Molly Q. Ford, Senior Director, Global Equality Programs.
+Are you asking your women leaders about their experience, dedicating resources and making space to bring them along?” asks Molly Q. Ford, vice president, Global Equality Programs.